oracle/node-oracledb/doc/api.md

 [`DBMS_APPLICATION_INFO`](http://docs.oracle.com/cd/B19306_01/appdev.102/b14258/d_appinf.htm#CHECEIEB)
 procedures or
 [`DBMS_SESSION.SET_IDENTIFIER`](http://docs.oracle.com/cd/B19306_01/appdev.102/b14258/d_sessio.htm#SET_IDENTIFIER),
-however these require explicit round-trips, reducing scalability.
+however these cause explicit round-trips, reducing scalability.

+In general, applications should be consistent about how, and when, they set the end-to-end tracing attributes so that current values are recorded by the database.

 Idle connections released back to a connection pool will retain the previous attribute values of that connection.
 This avoids the overhead of a round-trip to reset the values.
-After calling `pool.getConnection()`, the application should be consistent about setting appropriate values to ensure any previous values are updated.
 The Oracle design assumption is that pools are actively used and have few idle connections.
-However, if desired, the application can set the properties to empty strings and force a round-trip prior to connection release.
-This reduces efficiency.
+After getting a connection from a pool, an application that uses end-to-end tracing should set new values appropriately.

+When a Connection object is displayed, such as with `console.log()`, the end-to-end tracing attributes will show as `null` even if values have been set and are being sent to the database.
+This is for architectural, efficiency and consistency reasons.
+When an already established connection is retrieved from a local pool, node-oracledb is not able to efficiently retrieve values previously established in the connection.
+The same occurs if the values are set by a call to PL/SQL code - there is no efficient way for node-oracledb to know the values have changed.

+The attribute values are commonly useful to DBAs.
+However, if knowing the current values is useful in an application, the application should save the values as part of its application state whenever the node-oracledb attributes are set.
+Applications can also find the current values by querying the Oracle data dictionary or using PL/SQL procedures such as `DBMS_APPLICATION_INFO.READ_MODULE()` with the understanding that these require round-trips to the database.